 In addition, maybe you still want to lose the damn weight.
 Hopefully you’re looking for a gentler way that doesn’t beat you down, cause you to yo-yo some more, and just go deeper into the rabbit hole.

-This is the value of ditching the diet mentality.
+This is the value of rejecting the diet mentality.
 If you want (or need) to lose weight, you shouldn’t have to feel deprived.
-You should be able to eat a satisfying amount of food you like.

 And above all, you should not let rigid rules dominate your life.
 That is the recipe for disaster.
 You just plain should not feel miserable.